twelvelabs-io/twelvelabs-python/README.md

 Note the following about this example:

-- The platform provides two distinct engine types - embedding and generative, each serving unique purposes in multimodal video understanding.
+- The platform provides two distinct model types - embedding and generative, each serving unique purposes in multimodal video understanding.
-  - **Embedding engines (Marengo)**: These engines are proficient at performing tasks such as search and classification, enabling enhanced video understanding.
+  - **Embedding models (Marengo)**: These models are proficient at performing tasks such as search and classification, enabling enhanced video understanding.
-  - **Generative engines (Pegasus)**: These engines generate text based on your videos.
+  - **Generative models (Pegasus)**: These models generate text based on your videos.
     For your index, both Marengo and Pegasus are enabled.
-- The `engines.options` fields specify the types of information each video understanding engine will process.
+- The `models.options` fields specify the types of information each video understanding model will process.
-- The engines and the engine options specified when you create an index apply to all the videos you upload to that index and cannot be changed.
-For details, see the [Engine options](https://docs.twelvelabs.io/v1.2/docs/engine-options) page.
+- The models and the model options specified when you create an index apply to all the videos you upload to that index and cannot be changed.

 The output should look similar to the following:

 ```
-Index(id='65b1b926560f741da96836d7', created_at='2024-01-25T01:28:06.061Z', updated_at='2024-01-25T01:28:06.061Z', name='test-index-to-researchers1', engines=[Engine(name='marengo2.6', options=['visual', 'conversation', 'text_in_video'], addons=None), Engine(name='pegasus1.1', options=['visual', 'conversation'], addons=None)], video_count=0, total_duration=0.0, expires_at='2024-04-24T01:28:06.061Z')
+Index(id='65b1b926560f741da96836d7', created_at='2024-01-25T01:28:06.061Z', updated_at='2024-01-25T01:28:06.061Z', name='test-index-to-researchers1', models=[model(name='marengo2.7', options=['visual', 'audio'], addons=None), model(name='pegasus1.1', options=['visual', 'audio'], addons=None)], video_count=0, total_duration=0.0, expires_at='2024-04-24T01:28:06.061Z')
 ```

 Note that the API returns, among other information, a field named `id`, representing the unique identifier of your new index.